aspeckt-112/gimmie/.github/ISSUE_TEMPLATE/new-command-suggestion.md

 ---
-name: New Command Suggestion
+name: New command suggestion
-about: The template for suggesting new commands to add
+about: Suggest adding a new command to Gimmie
 title: "[NEW COMMAND]"
 labels: enhancement
 assignees: ''